euctrl-pru/website/_studies/borealis-fra/index.md

 full methodology is described in more detail in the metadata which is available [online][hfepi].

-A year-on-year comparison of 2015 (JAN-DEC) and 2016 (JANMAY) of the overall en-route HFE for both the actual trajectories and the filed flight plans for the airspace managed by Borealis members is shown on Figure 2.
+A year-on-year comparison of 2015 (JAN-DEC) and 2016 (JAN-MAY) of the overall en-route HFE for both the actual trajectories and the filed flight plans for the airspace managed by Borealis members is shown on Figure 2.